maltesie/ChimericFragments/README.md

 the project folder and rerun the above command.

 In the specified data folder, alignments (.bam, .bam.bai) and alignment stats (.bam.log) are saved.
-In the results folder, several subfolder are generated and all relevant results are combined in two tables with filenames interactions.xlsx and genes.xlsx
+In the results folder, several subfolder are generated and all relevant results are saved in tabular format in the tables folder.

 #### Run visualize.jl